AviKaufman/QCOM/README.md

 ## Installation

-You can install the latest pre-release of QCOM directly from PyPI:
+You can install the latest release of QCOM directly from PyPI:

 ```bash
 pip install --pre QCOM